BilkentInformationRetrievalGroup/BilCat/README.md

 # BilCat
 Bilkent Text Categorization (Classification) Dataset

-Bilkent Text Categorization Dataset: BilCat-MIL and BilCat-TRT
+Bilkent Text Categorization Dataset consists of BilCat-MIL and BilCat-TRT.

 There are 2 folders:

 structured: Meta-attributes and raw text together.

 text: Raw text for each file.

 Please find details and cite the following study for the BilCat dataset: